seh5/A03/README.md

 **Pull** - "Copies" changes from one file onto another.

-**Remote** - non-local version of a file such as those on Github.
+**Remote** - Non-local version of a file such as those stored on Github.

-**Repository** - remote file folder that also contains the project's history.
+**Repository** - Remote file folder that also contains the project's history.

 References:
 - W3Schools https://www.w3schools.com/whatis/whatis_github.asp